pchernya/Achieve_EMO_Frontiers/README.md

 # Achieve_EMO_Frontiers
-Repository accompanying the manuscript "Achievement emotions in kindergarten: The association of solution accuracy with discrete joy, sadness, and surprise"
+Repository accompanying the manuscript "Achievement emotions in kindergarten: The association of solution accuracy with discrete joy, sadness, and surprise" (**LINK TO FINAL PAPER FORTHCOMING**)